 About the project

-Since 2007 I’ve received hundreds of emails from people who were interested in crossing the Kaliningrad region by bicycle.
-For many years I've distributed a PDF document with some practical advices and useful information which helped cyclists from different countries and even continents to plan and make their trip from Western Europe to Baltic countries or vice versa in a more comfortable way.
+Since 2007 I’ve received many emails from people who were interested in crossing the Kaliningrad region by bicycle.
+For many years I've distributed a PDF document with some useful information which helped cyclists from different countries to plan and make their trip from Western Europe to Baltic countries or vice versa in a more comfortable way.
 I support this project on voluntary basis and I’m trying to give you a weighted and independent opinion.
-This information could be more valuable if you send me your brief feedback reports on your journey so we can improve this page together.
-Every year I meet a number of cyclists crossing the Kaliningrad region and information exchange really help me to support this project.
+Every year I meet a number of cyclists crossing the Kaliningrad region and information exchange really help me to support the project.

 I support this project because I like idea of traveling by bicycle over the different countries.
 I don't see any changes in the relations between inhabitants of the Kaliningrad region and foreigners who visiting our small territory.
-Local people divide a major politics and the normal relations between ordinary people.
-Russians, at least in Kaliningrad, are still open for guests from the EU and other countries of the World.
+Local people in Kaliningrad are open for guests from the EU and other countries of the World.
 We appreciate your interest in Kaliningrad and we are glad to see you here.
 Enjoy your adventure and welcome to Kaliningrad!

 I want to thank people who help me with this project: